Stas-Levman/Weight-tracker-terraform/README.md

 The template uses `custom_data` to provide the virtual machines all the necessary configuration (packages installation, env file creation, and update OKTA URIs via API), The script can be found Here.

+The project uses a linux virtual machine scale set for elasticity and a managed postgrSQL flexible server.

+Terraform state is being stored in azure storage container, to disable it delete the backend block in the providers.tf file.

 ### Instructions